Temperature Control Overview

 Insulation

 If you think your climate control systems—fans, heaters, or even AC—will keep your van comfortable without factoring in insulation, think again.
-Insulation is what makes every BTU of heating or cooling work harder and last longer.
-Without it, your climate control systems are just fighting a constant battle against heat gain in the summer and heat loss in the winter.
+Heaters and air conditioners installed in a van without insulation are fighting a losing battle.

 A well-insulated van helps: